Is this your first Smart Trainer? Here’s a summary of what you need to know to get started.

 - Simulation apps display your virtual speed, not your wheel speed.

-- You may see your wheel speed reported over headsets and watches, paired speed and cadence sensors, or in a log of your ride.
+- You may see your wheel speed reported over headsets bike computers and smart watches, in data from paired speed and cadence sensors, or in a log of your ride.

 - Some apps and devices designed for outdoor cycling may use GPS based speed, in which case your speed may be reported as 0.